cs50nestm/web/simulation/README.md

 * Why do we use computer simulation and modeling?
 * What are some other commonly used applications of modeling?

+Please make sure to include at least three citations.
+Be sure to include for each the name of the article read, name of the website or publication where you found the article, date the article was written, author’s name, and URL, if found online.

 ## Step 4: Submit